JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 We will denote $x$'s length by $N_x$ and $h$'s length by $N_h$.

+For indices below 0 or above signals' lengths, the signal is assumed to be 0.

 ### Time-Reversing the Filter Coefficients

 In practical real-time audio scenarios, like virtual reality, computer games, or digital audio workstations, we know $h$ but don't know $x$.